 The part D (prescription drug plan, or PDP) can cost a varying amounts.

 Because of my cancer history and extensive medication list, I get the highest level of benefit plan I can- so about $80/month.
 It really pays to shop around.
 One of my chemo drugs for the leukemia (that had no alternate option) was about $10,000 per MONTH.
 With the PDP I had at the time, my co-pay was over $450 per month.
 I’m on many, many other medications including insulin which doesn’t have a generic option.
 When the social worker at the oncologist’s office helped me find a different PDP company, all generics- including that $10K drug- had a $0 copay when ordered through the mail-order pharmacy.
 But I couldn’t change to the new plan until open enrollment that begins in October… I left the hospital in May.
-Fortunately, a pharmacy agreed to help me after the Lymphoma and Leukemia Society agreed to help (which they later reneged on).
+Fortunately, a pharmacy agreed to help me after the Lymphoma and Leukemia Society agreed to help (which they later reneged on because of using a term to mean the same type of leukemia APL is AML-subtype M-3…. they wouldn’t take APL once they thought about it).
 That pharmacy ended up ‘eating’ the cost, as I had no way to pay for it.

-Then there is the Medicare supplement plan (or Medigap) to cover the costs Medicare doesn’t pay for.
+Then there is the Medicare supplement plan (or Medigap) to cover the costs Medicare doesn’t pay for- about %20 of the total ‘approved expenses’ – and they decide what is approved, not your doctor (it helps even the playing field).
 The first few days of any inpatient hospitalization generally cost the patient at least $200 per day (and there may be a several thousand dollar deductible).
 There are also portions of physician charges, lab/x-ray/test costs, pharmacy costs, etc. The supplement helps pay some or all of those charges, depending on what level of benefits someone decides to get in a supplement.
 I go all out with my supplement plan (Plan F- all companies have the same coverage for each level of supplement insurance, so it comes down to premium cost and deductibles).
 I have NO co-pays for any inpatient or outpatient medical situation.
 That will cost $325/month this coming year (2014)…and my insulin is about $50/month (not including syringes/supplies).
 The MONTHLY total to be on Medicare (for me) is over $515.
 On disability income.
 But, I know that I’m not going to have ‘extra’ medical costs.
 That’s a sort of peace of mind that really doesn’t have a price tag.